KiraCore/docs/Spec/iteration-0/order-book.md

 We should expect large number of queries requesting full list of order book Id's as well sub-lists such as list queried by only specific base or quote currency.

-Every response of the `query_order_book` command should be a JSON array containing all info regarding order books (with exception for orders, which must be queried separately for by individual order books)
+Every response of the `query_order_books` command should be a JSON array containing all info regarding order books (with exception for orders, which must be queried separately for by individual order books)

 Example:
 ```